-Under the "Northern Ireland Protocol" Northern Ireland will have a unique status in the EU customs union and the UK.
-Businesses inside and outside Northern Ireland may wish to consider the implications of the protocol for their operations.
+Under the Trade and Cooperation agreement (TCA) between the UK and the EU, Northern Ireland has a unique status in the EU customs union and the UK.
+Businesses inside and outside Northern Ireland need to consider the implications of the protocol for their operations.

 - no customs checks, paperwork or requirements

 - no tariffs or quotas applicable, nor checks on rules of origin

 Any approvals or certifications required to place goods from Northern Ireland on the EU internal market will be recognised across the UK market.

 The Common Travel Area, which predates the EU, means UK and Irish citizens are free to live or work in either country.
 Northern Ireland will remain part of the UK’s customs territory.